Skip to main content

 Why this matters

 If your organization is planning to rely on Blacklight as part of a public-facing or member-facing service, continuity matters.
-This summary gives a direct overview of the recovery posture without pretending to be a full infrastructure manual.
+This summary gives a direct overview of the recovery approach without pretending to be a full infrastructure manual.

 Current summary